 This lovely country pub is currently under new management and the team is led by Lara King who very much looks forward to welcoming members of the village for a drink or a meal and to re-establishing The Huff Cap as a focal point for the village community.
 If you would like to keep up to date with future events please take a look at the website www.themotherhuffcap.co.uk and Facebook.
 To contact the pub please call 01789 488 800.

 Great Alne and Kinwarton Memorial Hall This was built as a memorial to the men of the parishes of Great Alne and Kinwarton who lost their lives during the 1st World War.
 It was opened on the 22nd October 1921 and orginally had a thatched roof.
 It was funded by local people.

 Great Alne Hall Daniel Ratcliffe built Great Alne Hall in 1876.
 He also built the lodges at each entrance to the Maudslay site.
 The Hall was demolished in the early 1940's when the Maudslay Motor Company moved to Great Alne from Coventry.
-An office block now stands in place of the hall.
+This site is currently being redeveloped as a Retirement Village.

 Austin Cottage This cottage on School Road was built in 1924.
 It takes its name from the fact that Mr Herbert Austin drove the very first Austin Seven car up the drive and offered the job of chauffeur to the then groom of Mr Theodore Neal.